 - Accelerate and promote climate-relevant financial policies;

 - Develop, adopt, and employ climate risk management practices;

 - Develop and adopt adaptation metrics and standards;

 - Highlight and promote investment opportunities; and

 - Use public institutions to accelerate adaptation investment.

 Collectively, they offer a program that is ambitious, actionable, and can directly impact how finance can be unlocked for adaptation and resilience.

 The paper has been used as background for the GCA’s flagship report launched on 10th September 2019.
-One of the key recommendations carried over to the GCA report from UNEP FI’s technical paper is the need for more widespread climate-related financial risk disclosure in relation to the physical impacts of climate change, which is why UNEP FI has convened a group of leading Financial Institutions to commit to disclose climate-related physical risks and opportunities by 2021.
-More information on this can be found on the Climate Resilience Risks & Opportunities Coalition (Climate-RROC) here.
+One of the key recommendations carried over to the GCA report from UNEP FI’s technical paper is the need for more widespread climate-related financial risk disclosure in relation to the physical impacts of climate change.
+This is why UNEP FI has convened a group of leading Financial Institutions to call on the finance sector to scale up climate-related physical risks disclosure, mainstream climate risk management, standardise reporting and scenarios, and improve access to standardised climate risk datasets – to be launched at the Climate Adaptation Summit in January 2021.
+More information can be found on the Climate Risks & Resilience Statement here.

 Download the UNEP FI / GCA background paper on adaptation finance here.